kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/03_gpt_entry_logs.md

 ## 🛠 Use This File For:

-- Training prompt-tuning protocols for latency-based behavior
+- Designing prompt-tuning protocols for latency-based interaction modes
-- Designing sensing systems (e.g., Drift Risk Index, Phase Tagging)
+- Supporting sensing systems for Phase traceability (e.g., resonance detection, turn timing)
-- Differentiating structural vs. semantic failure in UX testing
+- Differentiating structural vs. semantic breakdowns in interaction analysis

-> Phase can be guided —
+> Phase cannot be forced —
-> but not forced.
-> This file maps the space **where language pauses — and structure begins**.
+> it **emerges where output defers, and structure holds**.